digitalcredentials/signing-service/README.md

 Again, as with a did:key, you'll need to set the `seed` and the `did` as described in the previous section.

-You will additionally need to copy the value of the didDocument property, i.e, from the example above
+You will additionally need to copy the value of the `didDocument` property, i.e., from the example above:

 ```json
 {